Sunrise-Technologies-Enterprise/remote-mcp-apim-appservice-dotnet/README.md

 - Wipe out .azure if redeploying

 * environmentName and location specifically
-* crypto script and managed identity can be deleted after deployment

 ## Post deployment
 -- apimGenCryptoValues and managed identity can be deleted afterwards